-This post is a step-by-step SCCM 2203 upgrade guide that shows how to upgrade to SCCM version 2203 and all the new features added in Configuration Manager 2203 release.
+This article is a step-by-step SCCM 2203 upgrade guide that demonstrates how to upgrade to SCCM version 2203 and all the new features added in Configuration Manager 2203 release.

 When you upgrade to ConfigMgr 2203, you get the latest fixes and new features added to your site.
-This guide is updated to included all the information about SCCM 2203 release.
+This guide has been updated to reflect all the details of the SCCM 2203 release.

 You can use this SCCM 2203 upgrade guide to upgrade your Configuration Manager running in production to version 2203.
-After you install SCCM 2203, you must also install the latest hotfixes to ensure all the bugs and known issues are resolved.
+After you install SCCM version 2203, you must also install the latest hotfixes available for 2203 to ensure all the bugs and known issues are resolved.

-The SCCM 2203 has been released by Microsoft on April 9, 2022.
+Microsoft released SCCM 2203 on April 9, 2022.
 The 2203 version of SCCM is also available as a baseline version.
 Read the following article to download SCCM 2203 baseline version.

 In this guide, will look at the steps to upgrade Configuration Manager running in production to version 2203.
 You can begin the upgrade to ConfigMgr 2203 from the Updates and Servicing node of Configuration Manager console.